Five O’clock Brasserie

 Main Dishes

 Roasted Lamb Cutlets (RM 78) are French trimmed in-house at Five O’clock Brasserie, slow-roasted, served with vegetables and mint sauce.
 A beautiful crust on the outside seals the juices from the New Zealand lamb.
-The meat is initially pan-fried with olive oil, garlic and rosemary and finished in the oven to create a perfect pink middle.
+The meat is initially pan-fried with olive oil, garlic, and rosemary and then finished in the oven to create a perfect pink middle.
 I appreciate that the garlic is in just the right amount, so the lamb isn’t over-powered.
 The veggies are nice and crispy, creating a well-balanced plate.

 Fresh Boost Juices